joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits,_i.e._virtues/of_venial_and_mortal_sin/prologue.md

 (4) Whether a venial sin can become mortal?
 (5) Whether a venial sin can become mortal by reason of an aggravating circumstance?
 (6) Whether a mortal sin can become venial?

+* Whether Venial Sin Is Fittingly Condivided With Mortal Sin?
+* Whether Mortal And Venial Sin Differ Generically?
+* Whether Venial Sin Is A Disposition To Mortal Sin?
+* Whether A Venial Sin Can Become Mortal?
+* Whether A Circumstance Can Make A Venial Sin To Be Mortal?
+* Whether A Mortal Sin Can Become Venial?